Fabio Giordano

-Fabio Marco Giordano (born 6 February 1983) is an Italian footballer who plays for A.C.
+Fabio Marco Giordano (born 6 February 1983) is an Italian footballer who plays as a midfielder for A.C.
 Jesolo.

-Biography
+Career

 Born in Palermo, Sicily, Giordano started his career with northern Italy side Torino Calcio.
-He was part of 2001-02 Primavera Under-20 team and then loaned to Pisa and Vis Pesaro.
-In 2004-05 season, he returned to Turin and awarded no.16 shirt.
+He was part of the 2001–02 Primavera Under-20 team and then loaned to Pisa and Vis Pesaro.
+In the 2004–05 season, he returned to Turin and awarded the number 16 shirt.
 He was transferred to Sassari Torres again in January 2005.
 After the bankrupt of Torino and all players were allowed to leave, and Giordano joined Foggia of Serie C1.

 In July 2008, he joined newly promoted Serie B side Cittadella, but loaned to Pescara on 2 February.
-Luca Di Matteo took his no.7 shirt in the second half of 2008-09 season.
+Luca Di Matteo took his number seven shirt in the second half of the 2008–09 season.

-Giordano returned to Cittadella in 2009-10 season and played the opening match as starter, but on 31 August 2009 loaned to Ravenna.
-Antimo Iunco, on loan from Chievo, took his no.7 shirt.
+Giordano returned to Cittadella in the 2009–10 season and played the opening match as starter, but on 31 August 2009 loaned to Ravenna.
+Antimo Iunco, on loan from Chievo, took his number seven shirt.